lakecoloring/swift-style-guide/SWIFTLINT.markdown

 It is sometimes common, in lieu of using dependency injection, to declare a child view controller's properties as Implicitly Unwrapped Optionals (IUO).
 If you're unable to structure your project to avoid this, you may disable the `implicitly_unwrapped_optional` rule for those dependency declarations.
 With the advent of `@IBSegueAction`, this should be rare.

-### Force cast

-You may use force casting — and disable the `force_cast` rule — in the `UITableViewDataSource` and `UICollectionViewDataSource` methods that dequeue cells.

 ### Force unwrapping

 You may use forced unwrapping — rule name `force_unwrap` — when returning a color from an asset catalog: